SivaganeshAndhavarapu/Speech-command-classfication/README.md

 # Speech-command-classfication
+This repository presents LSTM basd model designed to identify keywords in short segments of audio.
+It has been tested using the [Google Speech Command Datasets] (https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).
 ## Dataset:
 The training samples are taken from the [Google Speech Command Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).
 10 classes are 'down', 'go', 'left', 'no', 'off', 'on', 'right', 'stop', 'up', 'yes'.
 Two other classes named ‘silence’ and ‘unknown’ should also be predicted in case of a silent audio clip or an unknown keyword.
 (A total of 12 classes including keywords).